 The fund is actively managed and is not managed in reference to a benchmark.
 The objective is to maximise the long-term return with the risk level of the fund taken into account.
 The fund invests in other funds, both daily traded funds and Exchange Traded Funds (ETFs).
 The selection of target funds is based on internal quantitative and qualitative analysis.
 The quantitative analysis weighs historical measures on risk, performance and costs ranking the funds per category and compared to peers.
 Before and throughout the investment, the fund is qualitatively analysed by regular meetings with the portfolio management team or portfolio specialists.
 The fund may use derivatives to allow an equity exposure exceeding 100 per cent at times of market stability as well as to protect the fund in more turbulent market conditions.
 The share of capital invested in equity funds and fixed income funds will change over time according to a specific risk control model.
 This model aims to preserve at least 65 per cent of the maximum share price over one year.
 The fund will invest globally to maintain a diversification over different regions and sectors.

 SFDR Fund Classification

-This fund has (E) environmental and (S) social characteristics according to Article 8 of the Regulation (EU) 2019/2088.
-This fund does not have a sustainable investment objective.
+This fund promotes environmental (E) or social (S) characteristics in accordance with Article 8 of the Regulation (EU) 2019/2088.
+This fund does not have as its objective sustainable investment.

 Environmental or social characteristics of the financial product

-Active engagement: Söderberg & Partners Asset Management S.A. (“the Company“) wants to encourage other fund managers and companies to be compliant with international norms and conventions and manage their business in a more sustainable manner.
+Active engagement: The Company wants to encourage other fund managers and companies to be compliant with international norms and conventions and manage their business in a more sustainable manner.
 The Company will engage for positive outcomes with the ambition of aligning corporate outputs with improving ESG characteristics based on the Target funds Sustainability ratings, exclusion screening results, and alignment with the Targeted SDGs.

-To assess good governance practices, the fund excludes companies that are in breach of international norms and conventions, whilst including with respect to sound management structures, employee relations, remuneration of staff, and tax compliance.
-The investments are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights.
-Additional information is available in the Policy for Responsible Investments here.
+To assess good governance practices, the Fund excludes companies that are in breach of international norms and conventions, whilst including with respect to sound management structures, employee relations, remuneration of staff, and tax compliance.
+As aforementioned, the investments are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights.

 Monitoring of environmental or social characteristics